 SECTION 208.
 POWERS OF GUARDIAN.

 (a) Except as otherwise limited by the court, a guardian of a minor ward has the powers and responsibilities of a parent regarding the ward's support, care, education, health, and welfare.
-A guardian shall act at all times in the ward's best interest and exercise reasonable care, diligence, and prudence.

 (b) A guardian may: